i2xS/single-angular-modal/QUICKTHROUGH.md

 import { NgModule }       from '@angular/core';
 import { BrowserModule }  from '@angular/platform-browser';

-import { ModalModule } from 'angular2-modal';
+import { ModalModule } from 'single-angular-modal';
-import { BootstrapModalModule } from 'angular2-modal/plugins/bootstrap';
+import { BootstrapModalModule } from 'single-angular-modal/plugins/bootstrap';

 import { AppComponent }   from './app.component';